• Skip navigation

 The Dies academicus at FAU is attended by members, friends and supporters of the University as well as important public figures and gives the President the opportunity to look back over the most important events and developments of the past year and set out the University’s plans for the coming year in the ‘President’s report’.
 During the ceremony, various honours and prestigious awards of outstanding importance for the University are presented, for example the title of honorary senator, FAU ambassador or the prize for the promotion of equal opportunities and diversity.

-As well as the official ceremony, the Dies academicus at FAU is also meant to provide members, friends and supporters of the University the opportunity to chat and spend an enjoyable evening together.
+As well as the official ceremony, the Dies academicus at FAU is also meant to provide members, friends and supporters of the University the opportunity to chat.
 It is a birthday party, after all.
 After the official ceremony, food and drink is served and the party begins.

 A short history of FAU